leanprover-community/mathlib3/docs/install/windows.md

     * Type `manage app execution aliases` into the Windows search prompt (start menu) and open the corresponding System Settings page.
     * There should be two entries `App Installer python.exe` and `App Installer python3.exe`.
 Ensure that both of these are set to `Off`.
     * Close and reopen Git Bash and restart this step.
   * If it is any other directory, you might have an existing version of Python.
-Ask help on Zulip.
+Ask for help in the Zulip chat room (linked above).
   * If you get `command not found`, you should add the Python directory to your path.
 Google how to do this, or ask on Zulip.
 * Run `cp "$(which python)" "$(which python)"3`.
 This ensures that we can use the command `python3` to call Python.
 * Test whether everything is working by typing `python3 --version` and `pip3 --version`.
 If both commands give a short output and no error, everything is set up correctly.